aravasurya/Trips-Analysis---PowerBI-Dashboard/README.md

 # Trips-Analysis---PowerBI-Dashboard

-Performed analysis on the total Trips and revenue generated in a travel company.
+Performed analysis on the Total Trips and revenue generated in a travel company.